vanderbilt-redcap/analytics-module/README.md

 # Analytics

 This module logs common user actions.
 It also provides a report for analyzing those logs, as well as logs from other modules.
 It is still very basic, but could easily be expanded.
-The reporting functionality especially will require more work before being particularly useful to the average user.
+The reporting functionality especially will require more work (perhaps using [jQuery QueryBuilder](https://querybuilder.js.org/)) before being particularly useful to the average user.
 [Pull requests](https://help.github.com/articles/about-pull-requests/) are always welcome!

 This module **HAS NOT BEEN TESTED** with longitudinal projects or repeating instruments.